• Blog

 Bicycles

 You can book May’s House online, or search for more hotels in Hoi An.
+If you are new to Hoi An then read this guide on where to stay in Hoi An.

-There are plenty of budget hotel and guesthouse options in Hoi An.
+There are plenty of budget hotels and guesthouse options in Hoi An.
 I’ve also stayed at Tigon Homestay and The Family Hotel.
 And if you want to stay in the beach area I stayed at Hoi An Corner Homestay at An Bang Beach.

 Filed Under: Accommodation Tagged With: guesthouse, hoi an, vietnam

-Sign up for the weekly travel newsletter for the latest posts, and a roundup of best travel reads from around the web.
+Sign up for the newsletter for a summary of the latest posts, site updates, and other unblogged ramblings.

 About Nomadic Notes